Control Charts for p. In Exercises 5–12, use the given process da... | Channels for Pearson+

 1

-Step 1: Calculate the sample proportion (p̂) for each batch.
-The sample proportion is calculated as the number of defective coins divided by the total number of coins in each batch.
-For each batch, use the formula: p̂ = (Number of Defective Coins) / (Total Coins in Batch).
+Step 1: Calculate the proportion of defects (p) for each day.
+For each day, divide the number of defects by the batch size (300).
+Use the formula: p = (number of defects) / (batch size).

-Step 2: Compute the overall proportion (p̄) of defective coins across all batches.
-This is done by summing up all the defective coins across batches and dividing by the total number of coins across all batches.
-Use the formula: p̄ = (Total Defective Coins) / (Total Coins in All Batches).
+Step 2: Compute the overall proportion of defects (p-bar).
+Add up all the proportions (p) from Step 1 and divide by the total number of days (12).
+Use the formula: p-bar = (sum of all p values) / (number of days).

 Step 4: Determine the control limits for the control chart.
-The upper control limit (UCL) and lower control limit (LCL) are calculated as follows: UCL = p̄ + 3 * SE and LCL = p̄ - 3 * SE.
-If LCL is negative, set it to 0 since proportions cannot be negative.
+Calculate the upper control limit (UCL) and lower control limit (LCL) using the formulas: UCL = p-bar + 3 * SE and LCL = p-bar - 3 * SE.
+If LCL is negative, set it to 0 because proportions cannot be negative.

-Step 5: Plot the sample proportions (p̂) for each batch on the control chart and compare them to the control limits.
-Identify any points that fall outside the control limits or patterns that meet the three out-of-control criteria (e.g., a single point outside the control limits, a run of points on one side of the centerline, or a trend).
-Determine whether the process is in statistical control based on these criteria.
+Step 5: Plot the proportions (p) for each day on the control chart along with the UCL, LCL, and p-bar.
+Check for out-of-control criteria: (1) Any point outside the control limits, (2) A run of 7 or more points all above or below p-bar, or (3) A trend of 7 or more points consistently increasing or decreasing.
+Identify any violations and determine if the process is in control.

 Verified video answer for a similar problem: